mixxxdj/website/content/pages/privacy-policy.md

 - You can find the Zulip Privacy Policy here: [https://zulip.com/policies/privacy](https://zulip.com/policies/privacy)

 One can modify their user information at any time, through the options of those websites.

-## MusicBrainz

-Mixxx is running a MusicBrainz instance, that can be used to find information about a music, and artist and so on.

-Those automatic requests can contain information about the media, including artist, title, album, etc…

-This metadata mechanism is accepted on the first run of Mixxx, and can be disabled at every moment, in Mixxx preferences.

-The information sent does not contain any name, username, email from the user.

-No information from the request is kept after the transaction.

-The connection logs can contain some limited information (like user-agents) and partial search next to the IP.

 *Last updated: 27 June 2023*